Ninja-Squad/ninja-squad.github.com/_posts/2018-11-22-what-is-new-angular-7.1.md

 ### New option for runGuardAndResolvers

-`runGuardsAndResolvers` is one of the configuration options for a route, allowing to define when the guards and the resovlers will be run for this route.
+`runGuardsAndResolvers` is one of the configuration options for a route, allowing to define when the guards and the resolvers will be run for this route.
 By default, they run only when the path or matrix parameters change (value `paramsChange`).
 You can override this behavior by using another value for this option like `paramsOrQueryParamsChange`, to also trigger the guards and resolvers if a query parameter changes,